pleabargain/EnglishHelpsYourCareer/tense_past_continuous.md

 -   At 6 o'clock, I was eating dinner.
 -   I was working at X company in 2018.
 -   She was talking constantly in class in those days.

+- She was cooking when I [came in|arrived].
+- "We're approaching the airport in Nairobi now."
+- I was sitting in the kitchen while she was cooking.
+- I was waiting for my coffee while the barista was making it.
+- We were in the meeting while the server was rebooting.
+- I was driving to work while the snow was falling.
+- I was talking to my mother when my son entered the kitchen.
+- When I was studying, I spent my summer holidays with my grandmother.